Stefanuk12/RoProPatcher/README.md

 - an exception to this rule is Opera GX

 ## Firefox
 This currently does not support Firefox but it easily can be done manually.
+To disable hash check, download the nightly build and then it will be an optional flag.

 - Go to where your extension is installed, usually at `%appdata%\Mozilla\Firefox\Profiles` followed by your profile name (the most recently modified folder) and finally into `extensions`.
 - From there, find the RoPro file - for me it is named `{fbfda72b-073a-4a24-9e87-6d472b69b66f}.xpi`.